-We share our Value-to-Society approach and related learnings in the current development towards standardization in the field of impact valuation, such as Natural Capital Coalition, the Human & Social Capital Coalition, the Impact Valuation Roundtable, the Embankment Project or within ISO.
+We share our Value-to-Society approach and related learnings in the current development towards standardization in the field of impact valuation, such as Natural and Social Capital protocols, the Impact Valuation Roundtable, or within ISO.

 Disclaimer

 BASF's Value-to-Society approach was jointly developed by PwC and BASF.
 Its intention is to provide a basic understanding of BASF's contribution to a sustainable future.
 For this objective, we applied the best available data and methods based on the principles of pragmatism and feasibility.
 The results of the current approach are only estimates of BASF's value contribution to society.